hashgraph/hedera-services/platform-sdk/docs/proposals/template.md

 ## Unit Tests

-Describe the core behaviors that need new unit tests and any special considerations in test design, such as subtle edge cases and complex component interactions.
+Describe critical test scenarios and any higher level functionality tests that can run at the unit test level.

+Examples:

+* subtle edge cases that might be overlooked.
+* Use of simulators or frameworks to test complex component interaction.

 Remove this section if not applicable.